complexity-core/complexity-core.github.io/content/english/resources/_index.md

 - [Complexity Science Hub Vienna Winter School](https://csh.ac.at/education/winterschool/) a winter school focused on how complex systems research can inform solutions to big societal problems.
 - [Santa Fe Institute Complex Systems Summer School](https://santafe.edu/engage/learn/programs/sfi-complex-systems-summer-school) is a one-month program that allows you to learn about about fundamental questions in complex systems and collaborate with your peers on a research project.

+**Podcasts**
+- [Complexity Thoughts Podcast](https://open.spotify.com/show/2lxHtogJFoUctVa4XGJuJ9?si=c76a64b0bfac4289): Real systems, from cells to societies, are inherently complex.
+They are characterized by simple units which, once interconnected with each other, generate unexpected patterns that lead to complex and fascinating phenomena.
+This is the AI-generated podcast of [Complexity Thoughts](https://manlius.substack.com/archive)!
+- [Simplifying Complexity](https://podcasts.apple.com/us/podcast/simplifying-complexity/id1651582236 ): Simplifying Complexity is a podcast about the underlying principles of complex systems.
+On the show, we explore the key concepts of complexity science with expert minds from around the world.
+Each episode focuses on an interview where we break down a specific concept in detail.
+- [Sean Carroll's Mindscape](https://podcasts.apple.com/us/podcast/sean-carrolls-mindscape-science-society-philosophy/id1406534739): Ever wanted to know how music affects your brain, what quantum mechanics really is, or how black holes work?
+Do you wonder why you get emotional each time you see a certain movie, or how on earth video games are designed?
+Then you've come to the right place.
+Each week, Sean Carroll will host conversations with some of the most interesting thinkers in the world.
+From neuroscientists and engineers to authors and television producers, Sean and his guest talk about the biggest ideas in science, philosophy, culture and much more.
+- [Quanta Podcast](https://www.quantamagazine.org/tag/quanta-podcast/): Susan Valot narrates in-depth news episodes based on [Quanta Magazine](https://www.quantamagazine.org/)'s articles about mathematics, physics, biology and computer science.
+- [COMPLEXITY Podcast](https://complexity.simplecast.com/): The official podcast of the Santa Fe Institute.

 {{< /accordion >}}

 {{< accordion "<div><i class='fa-solid fa-globe pr-4'></i>to keep in touch with the community online</div>" >}}